mountolive/sepa-xml/README.md

 It does, however, run the final result through a validator and will throw an error if there's an issue with it!

-This fork can take a ibanValidator as a parameter.
+This fork can take an `ibanValidator` as a parameter.

 ## Formats